 Senator Andrew Zwicker (D-Somerset) has also signed up as a sponsor of S 353.
-He previously sponsored the bill last session as an Assemblyman after Coalition for Medical Marijuana of NJ (CMMNJ) Executive Director Ken Wolski advocated that he sponsor it.
+He previously sponsored the bill last session as an Assemblyman.
+That was after Coalition for Medical Marijuana of NJ (CMMNJ) Executive Director Ken Wolski advocated that he sponsor it.
 Zwicker also sponsored the Jake Honig Act of 2019, which expanded the medical cannabis program.

-The adult-use and medical cannabis home cultivation bill S 353 has been referred to the NJ Senate Judiciary Committee, now chaired by Brian Stack (D-Hudson).
+The adult-use and medical cannabis home cultivation bill S 353 has been referred to the NJ Senate Judiciary Committee.
+It now chaired by Brian Stack (D-Hudson).
 Its former chair Nick Scutari (D-Union), is the new Senate President.
-He succeeded Steve Sweeney (D-Gloucester), who lost his bid for re-election in a historic upset after holding the position for 12 years.
-Sweeney is the longest-serving Senate President in New Jersey’s history.
+He succeeded Steve Sweeney (D-Gloucester).
+Sweeney lost his bid for re-election in a historic upset after holding the position for 12 years.
+Sweeney is the longest-serving Senate President in New Jersey history.

 Sources have said Sweeny was more opposed to cannabis home cultivation legalization versus Scutari.

-While he does not oppose cannabis home cultivation legalization, Scutari said there should be an enforcement mechanism to limit the number of plants, and the cannabis industry should be allowed to mature first.
+While he does not oppose cannabis home cultivation legalization, Scutari said there should be an enforcement mechanism to limit the number of plants.
+Also the cannabis industry should be allowed to mature first.

 Fighting for Cannabis Home Cultivation in the Assembly

-Gopal’s adult-use and medical cannabis homegrow bill now has a companion bill in the Assembly as A 3657 introduced by Assemblywoman Verlina Reynolds Jackson (D-Mercer).
+Gopal’s adult-use and medical cannabis homegrow bill now has a companion bill in the Assembly.
+It is A 3657 introduced by Assemblywoman Verlina Reynolds Jackson (D-Mercer).
 She had already introduced Senate Majority Whip Troy Singleton’s (D-Burlington) medical cannabis homegrow bill as A 997.
 Assembly Speaker Pro-Tempore Benjie Wimberly (D-Passaic) is sponsoring A 3657 as well.
-His position is a recognition of his seniority in the chamber by his caucus versus the elected leader of the chamber, Assembly Speaker Craig Coughlin (D-Middlesex).
+His position is a recognition of his seniority in the chamber by his caucus.
+This versus the elected leader of the chamber, Assembly Speaker Craig Coughlin (D-Middlesex).
 Wimberly was previously a supporter of the adult-use cannabis legalization implementation bill CREAMMA.

 Gopal’s district mates Eric Houghtaling and Joann Downey (D) sponsored the bill in the Assembly during the last session.
 Unfortunately, they lost their bids for re-election last November while Gopal squeaked by.

-Many cannabis industry professionals, especially those who work at cannabis corporations that are Multi-State Operators (MSOs), do not support homegrow for fear of it cutting into their profits.
+Many cannabis industry professionals do not support homegrow for fear of it cutting into their profits.
+Especially those who work at cannabis corporations that are Multi-State Operators (MSOs).
 Others are indifferent.
-Many of those who were focused on the inclusion of social equity in the industry are working with minority entrepreneurs who want licenses or have moved on to fighting for other social justice issues.
+Many of those who were focused on social equity in the industry are working with minority entrepreneurs who want licenses.
+Or they have moved on to fighting for other social justice issues.